viet34tqc/notebook/nestjs.md

 ## Guards

-It's like interceptor and sits before route handler to determine if a request can be handled by the route handler or not
+It's like `middleware` and sits before route handler (`controller`) to determine if a request can be handled by the route handler or not.
+The difference between `guard` and `middleware` is `guard` has access to `ExecutionContext`, so they can know which `controller` they are guarding

 **Use cases**: Authorization, use to protect private route